Michael2-3B/Procedural-Perlin-Terrain/README.md

 # Procedural-Perlin-Terrain
-A Javascript + HTML test program that generates "infinite" procedural terrain using perlin noise, and displays it on the web page in 2D or as an isometric projection.
+A HTML + Javascript page that generates infinite procedural terrain using perlin noise, and displays it on the web page in 2D or as an isometric projection.

-Please note that this is a work in progress, and as such, may not be super optimized right now.

-Feel free to mess around with it!

 ### Features:
-* You can input a world seed
+* World Seed Input
-* You can input offset coordinates, or drag the map around with your cursor
+* Infinite terrain to explore by dragging the map around with your cursor, or by inputting coordinates.
-* You can toggle between 2D/Isometric view
+* Dynamic shading using a customizable light position and light height
-* Multiple world generation settings (octaves, wavelength, exponent, water level etc)
+* Multiple world generation settings (octaves, wavelength, exponent, water level, etc)

 Try it here!